wmnsk/go-pfcp/README.md

 2019/12/22 20:03:40 got Heartbeat Response with TS: 2019-12-22 20:03:40 +0900 JST, from: 127.0.0.2:8805
 ```

-On the server side, the output should be like below:
+On the server side, the output should look like below:

 ```shell-session
 go-pfcp/examples/heartbeat/hb-server$ go run main.go